dridk/ninam/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/ninam)

-Ninam is a steganography tool to encode or decode a payload in a text file by replacing white space character.
+Ninam is a steganography tool for encoding and decoding a payload in a text file by replacing white space characters.
-I created this programme because I remembered when I was younger that I liked to send people secret messages by hiding them in a text message.
+I created this programme because I remembered when I was younger that I liked to send people secret messages by hiding them in a text message or an email.

 ## How it works ?

 All spaces in the text are recovered and replaced by other [unicode space characters](https://en.wikipedia.org/wiki/Whitespace_character).
 If there is not enough space available, additional spaces will be added at the end.
 You can use 1-bit, 2-bit or 4-bit encoding.
 This means using 2, 4 or 16 white spaces.
-The larger the bitsize, the larger your payload can be, but at the risk of having slightly suspicious white spaces.
+The larger the bitsize, the larger your payload can be, but at the risk of having slightly suspicious white spaces which doesn't work everywhere.

 ## Installation

-There is no dependencies and should work with all version of python>3.x
+There is no dependencies.
+It should work with all version of python>3.x

 ```bash
 pip install ninam